antireaction/queerrights-en/docs/transrights/intro.md

 		- **Top surgery**: Surgery on the chest (double mastectomy/removal of breasts for transmasculine people or breast augmentation for transfeminine people)
 		- Facial surgery, vocal chord surgery, removal of reproductive organs, clavicle shortening or lengthening, and liposuction in specific places - surgeries which don't have nicknames in trans communities like the other two.

-Just like cis people, trans people can have very different understandings of and relationships with their gender identity and expression, have different priorities, and experience gender incongruence, dysphoria, and euphoria differently.
-Naturally, their paths will be different and transitions can also look very different due to this.
+Just like cis people, trans people can have very different understandings of and relationships with their gender identity and expression, have different priorities, and can therefore experience gender incongruence, dysphoria, and euphoria differently.
+Naturally, their paths will be different and transitions can also look very different.

 This doesn't make any trans person "more trans" than another, just like cis people having different relationships with their gender identities doesn't make any one of them "more cis" than another.

 <details>
 	<summary markdown="1"> ‣ An example: